Easy paleo chocolate cupcakes with a dye free strawberry buttercream made with freeze dried strawberries.

-The strawberry buttercream is actually a recipe that I found on Honest Body who got it from Urban Poser.
+The strawberry buttercream is actually an adapted recipe that I found from Urban Poser (the original recipe actually uses raspberry).
 If you want a dairy free paleo version of this butter cream go check out Jenni’s version because she uses organic palm shortening in place of butter.
 Also, you should go and check out her blog in general because she has the most beautiful recipes.

 Since I can get away with using a bit of dairy every now and then with Mike I decided to use butter instead of palm shortening because it’s much more accessible/affordable as an ingredient.
 Also, what’s a buttercream without butter?